 Fortunately, you don’t need to be a designer to put together something solid.
 You can always rework an old file from your organization’s archives, use an online program like Canva, or browse templates online.
 But if you need something more custom and not of the internet, and if you have any familiarity with Word, then there is a tool that can help easily help you put this together: tables.

 Tables in Microsoft Word, Google Docs and other word-processing software are perfect for crafting a template that’s visually appealing, low maintenance, and easy to edit in the future.
 Here are 5 tricks to know so that you can take full advantage of this overlooked tool.

-5 Must-Know Tips for Quickly Designing a Flyer in Word (using Tables)
+5 Tips for Quickly Designing a Flyer in Word (with GIFs!)

 For this example, I threw together a very basic flyer about this blog.
 Nothing too crazy.

 Before we get to the real tips, here are some pre-tips to consider when you’re first setting up:

 - Document size: 8.5 x 11 is almost always the default.
 If you’re building a flyer that is any other size, set your new page dimensions first!